LiliaFramework/Lilia/docs/docs/libraries/lia.config.md

 **Description:**

-Retrieves the current value of a config, or returns a default if neither value nor default is set.
+Retrieves the current value of a config.
+If no value is set, the stored default is returned or the supplied fallback is used.
+Color tables are automatically converted to `Color` objects.

 **Parameters:**